Event Terms and Conditions

 Riders should not assume that other road users have seen or will respond appropriately to warning signs.

-We reserve the right to shorten or alter the published route at any time in the interests of safety or public convenience.
-Riders do not have the right to claim a refund if the route is shortened or amended, for whatever reason.
+We reserve the right to change HQ or feed station venues and shorten, lengthen or alter the published route at any time in the interests of safety, public convenience or operational issues.
+The route map and details published on the website are indicative of the intended route only.
+Riders do not have the right to claim a refund if the route is amended, for whatever reason.

 The Rider agrees to return to the event HQ or call the emergency number provided for each event before the close of the event and report to a member of staff.
 Not doing so will mean that a search may be undertaken.

 Road Safety and Etiquette

 All Riders must adhere to and obey the Highway Code, local Bylaws and laws.